HCL-TECH-SOFTWARE/onetest-ui-action/README.md

 ### Required Parameters

-- **rojectDirectory** Fully qualified path to the HCL OneTest UI project directory.
+- **projectDirectory** Fully qualified path to the HCL OneTest UI project directory.
 - **scriptName** Name of the script to be executed without the extension.
 For eg., Script1 or TestFolder.Script1 in case Script1 is in a folder named TestFolder.

 ### Optional Parameters